peneder/peneder/README.md

 # Hi, I'm Peter 👋

-I'm a machine learning researcher and bioinformatician specializing in deep learning for precision medicine.
-I build multimodal machine learning models for complex biomedical data.
+I'm a machine learning researcher and bioinformatician specializing in AI x Bio for biosecurity.
+In the past, I've built multimodal machine learning / deep lerarning models for complex biomedical data.
 I recently completed my PhD at the [University of Vienna](https://univie.ac.at/en)  and the [Tomazou lab](https://tomazoulab.org/) at the [St. Anna Children’s Cancer Research Institute](https://ccri.at/)   in Vienna, Austria.

 ## 🔥 Notable Projects